-On the part of the image where no edges or ridges are present, the filter responses are usually weak and are not well aligned in either spatial or frequency domain.
-In that case, the marginal histograms of filter responses can be pooled to summarize the texture patterns.
-The marginal histograms are used because the filter responses are not well aligned into joint patterns.
+On the part of the image where no edges or ridges are present, the filter responses are usually weak and are not well aligned in spatial or frequency domains.
+In that case, we can pool the marginal histograms of filter responses to summarize the texture patterns.
 This is the domain where the Markov random field model applies.

-3. Primal sketch model
+3 Primal sketch model

-According to the model, the image is generated as a mosaic as follows: the image lattice $\Lambda$ is divided into a structure domain $\Lambda{str}$ and a textured domain $\Lambda{tex}$ .
+According to the model, the image is generated as a mosaic as follows: the image lattice Λ is divided into a structure domain $\Lambda{\rm str}$ and a textured domain $\Lambda{\rm tex}$.
 The image intensities on the structure domain are represented by a set of coding functions for edges and ridges.
 The image intensities on the texture domain are characterized by Markov random fields that interpolate the structure domain of the image.

-3.1.
-Structure domain
+3.1 Structure domain